Modest Mouse: Touring, lineup changes, and re-releases: 2010–2014

-Strangers to Ourselves and The Golden Casket: 2015–present
+Strangers to Ourselves, The Golden Casket and Jeremiah Green's death: 2015–2022

 Eight years after the release of We Were Dead Before the Ship Even Sank, Modest Mouse released Strangers to Ourselves on March 17, 2015.
 On December 15, 2014, they released the lead single "Lampshades on Fire" which debuted on Twin Cities public radio station 89.3 The Current.
 On December 16, 2014, Modest Mouse made Strangers to Ourselves available for pre-order for CD and LP formats on the Glacial Pace website and on the iTunes store.

 In 2015, Brock described the follow-up album to Strangers to Ourselves as being like a part two to the latter album that they would try to release as soon as legally possible.
 The follow-up album has also been said to feature at least one song with Nirvana bassist Krist Novoselic.

 Throughout 2019, the band released three standalone singles; "Poison the Well" on March 29, "I'm Still Here" on April 18, and "Ice Cream Party" on November 15.

 Modest Mouse released their seventh studio album, The Golden Casket, on June 25, 2021.
 The album's first single, "We Are Between", was released on May 5, followed by its second single, “Leave a Light On”, released on May 24.
 Writing for the Wall Street Journal, music critic Mark Richardson gave a mixed review of the album.
-Richardson described the tracks on the first half of the album as "sound[ing] like busy arrangements in search of a song," and noted that "Mr. Brock’s ear for hooks just barely rescues the tracks from the seriously overstuffed production."
-Richardson noted that the back half of the album contained the biggest highlights, which he described as "quite good."
-Richardson was particularly fond of the album's stripped-down finale, "Back to the Middle," which he noted "hints at what should be [the band's] next change-up: Keep it simple.
+Richardson described the tracks on the first half of the album as "sound[ing] like busy arrangements in search of a song", and noted that "Mr. Brock's ear for hooks just barely rescues the tracks from the seriously overstuffed production."
+Richardson noted that the back half of the album contained the biggest highlights, which he described as "quite good".
+Richardson was particularly fond of the album's stripped-down finale, "Back to the Middle", which he noted "hints at what should be [the band's] next change-up: Keep it simple.
 If the songs are strong and the performances are there, guitar, bass and drums will be more than enough.

 In an interview in 2022, celebrating 15 years of We Were Dead before The Ship Even Sank, Isaac Brock and Johnny Marr revealed that they were writing songs together again, the first of which is called "Rivers of Rivers".
 The writing took place in a "pen pal" kind of way, with Brock saying that there were more songs to be developed in 2022 together "once the world tilts back on its axis".

-The band is currently mixing a nine-song companion EP to The Golden Casket, with Marr confirmed to appear on one of the tracks.
+In July 2022 the band was mixing a nine-song companion EP to The Golden Casket, with Marr confirmed to appear on one of the tracks.

 In the midst of a tour celebrating the 25th anniversary of The Lonesome Crowded West, drummer and founding member Jeremiah Green took an unannounced leave of absence.
-Days after his Stage IV oral cancer diagnosis was revealed to the public, Green passed away on December 31, 2022.
+Days after his Stage IV cancer diagnosis was revealed to the public, Green died on December 31, 2022.